General Colonization Law: Details

 On August 18, 1824, the new Mexican government passed the General Colonization Law.
-This statute allowed foreigners to gain title to land that was not within 20 leagues of the border of another country or within 10 leagues of the coast.
+This statute allowed foreigners to gain title to land that was at least 20 leagues from the border of another country or at least 10 leagues of the coast.
 Settlers would be exempt from taxes for ten years.

 Most individuals were restricted to a total of 11 square leagues of land (71.5 sqmi).
 Of them, 6 square leagues could be of quality for grazing animals, 1 square league could be irrigable land, and 4 square leagues could be non-irrigable.
 New towns would be given an additional 4 leagues of land for public use.
 Empresarios were granted more personal land.
 For every 100 families settled, the empresario could receive 5 sitios of grazing land and 5 labores of farmland.

 The law did not require settlers to be Mexican citizens although citizens were given preference in land grants, and it did not require that the settlers convert to Catholicism.
 However, federal laws prohibited all religions except Catholicism.

 Land would be granted from available public land.
 Spanish custom had allowed residents continuing use of their land as long as there was no challenge to ownership.
 The new law allowed residents, including Christianized natives, to claim title to any land they inhabited, cultivated, or used for grazing.

 Each state was to have administrators to survey land, confirm land titles, and settle disputes.
 Missionaries were tasked with helping the native tribes to understand the process.
 Governors were to organize and to preside over land commissions to review and to finalize the land titles.